 You can’t sell books.
 You can only bring your books to the attention of book buyers.

-There is no doubt that for authors today, their most difficult task is gaining and then maintaining consistent book sales.
+The most difficult task for all authors who are using Kindle Direct Publishing (KDP) and selling books on Amazon is maintaining consistent book sales.

 There is a catch 22 that applies to most new books listed on Amazon.
 You need book sales to get book reviews, but you need book reviews to get sales.